lukepierik/lukepierik.github.io/pages/teaching.md

  :------- | :------: | :-------
  Fall     | 2025   | Math 2A: Single Variable Calculus I
  Summer | 2025 | Math 3D: Elementary Differential Equations
  Summer | 2025 | Math 5B: Calculus for Life Sciences II
  Summer | 2025 | Math 5A: Calculus for Life Sciences I

+For notes and other materials connected to these courses, see *References*.

 ### Highlighted Evaluations
 Here are a few excerpts from anonymously submitted teaching evaluations conducted by UCI's Mathematics Department: